gzanella/ProbitDA/Figure1/README.txt

 It includes the following files:

-- "Functions_cpupling.R", which contains the functions to implement all the couplings.
+- "Functions_coupling.R", which contains the functions to implement all the couplings.

 - "Simulations_Figure1.R", which contains the code to replicate Figure 1.